Luckick/EAGCN/README.md

 # EAGCN

-This is a PyTorch implementation of the paper "[Edge Attention based Multi-relational Graph Convolutional Networks](https://arxiv.org/pdf/1802.04944.pdf)", which is submitted to KDD'18.
+This is a PyTorch implementation of the paper "[Edge Attention based Multi-relational Graph Convolutional Networks](https://arxiv.org/pdf/1802.04944.pdf)".

 ## Installation